edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 3. **Replace Conditional with Polymorphism**

-    When you have conditionals (e.g., if-else or switch statements) that change behavior based on the type of an object, you can refactor by using polymorphism to simplify the code.
+    When you have conditionals (e.g., if-else or switch statements) that change behaviour based on the type of an object, you can refactor by using polymorphism to simplify the code.
 This adheres to the Open/Closed Principle (OCP), as the class can now be extended without modification.